 - Being locked in a confined space for extended periods of time inflicts psychological damage on dogs.

-- A crate can also be a very useful tool when provided as a safe space to which a dog can go for quiet time—with the door always open.
+- A crate can be a useful tool when provided as a safe space for a dog can go for quiet time with the door open.

-- Helping a dog feel comfortable in a crate is a long, gradual process and should never involve the use of force.
+- Helping a dog feel comfortable in a crate is a long process that should never involve the use of force.

 Although caging dogs and other domestic animals is hardly a new idea, the crate—the cage within a home—has become increasingly popular.
 Indeed, crates are often included in the things that all responsible dog guardians have and use, and many puppy training books recommend “crate training,” which involves extended periods of confinement to aid in house training.
 The crate is now so ubiquitous and unquestioned that the noun “crate” has become a verb, a dog-keeping practice: crating.
 “Just a sec, I’m crating my dog.”
 But crates and crating practices may be worth a closer look because they have important welfare implications for dogs.
 A crate is still a cage, and confining animals in cages is ethically problematic.